 My dad’s funny million miler situation

-My dad has been planning on signing up for one (or more) of the Delta Amex sign-up bonuses that are currently available, given the increased offers they have.
+My dad has been planning on applying for one (or more) of the Delta Amex welcome bonuses that are currently available, given the increased offers they have.
 I was looking at his SkyMiles account to see how many miles he currently has, and my jaw dropped when I saw one of his account statistics.

 My dad has 991,682 lifetime miles with Delta, meaning he’s less than 10,000 miles from earning lifetime status with them.